epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 </table>
 <br>

-You have probably been crying while watching "Titanic", having nightmares while running away from the dinosaurs from "Jurassic Park", or forget everything you have studied for before an exam like Dory from "Finding Nemo".
-These movies are in the top-5 list of highest grossing movies which gained an enormous and exceptional revenue compared to their budget and revenue gained by other movies.
+You have probably been crying while watching "Titanic", having nightmares while running away from the dinosaurs from "Jurassic Park", or forgetting everything you have studied for before an exam like Dory from "Finding Nemo".
+These movies are in the top-5 list of highest-grossing movies which gained an enormous and exceptional revenue compared to their budget and revenue gained by other movies.
 Contradictingly, the movies in the bottom-5 list are unheard of, and we cannot make cool references as before.
 These movies are less known and are significantly underperforming in terms of profit when compared to the other movies.

 > **Fun fact:**  The movies that were unprofitable and lost money are called <u>box office bombs</u>!

 Now, check this out!
 Can you notice anything else?
 Look at their ratings - the top dogs have an impressive average rating on IMDB, a cool **8.36**.
 People love them.
 But those struggling movies down below?
 Not so much.
 Their average rating is a meh **5.28**.
 Ouch!
-We will take a greater look into movie ratings a litter later on in this datastory, stay tuned!
+We will take a greater look into movie ratings a little later on in this datastory, stay tuned!

 #### A paradox?
-Maybe by now you have noticed the contradiction: we claimed that budget and revenue have a love story going on and are positively correlated, but yet some movies make a negative profit.
+Maybe by now, you have noticed the contradiction: we claimed that budget and revenue have a love story going on and are positively correlated, but some movies make a negative profit.
 How could this be possible?
-In the beginning we had also mentioned that budget is not the only factor in determening the revenue.
-In fact, this is a love triangle (or maybe even octagon) where other factors, such as the movie genre or the cast, play a role in determining the profit as well.
-Therefore, do not jump straight into conclusion that you can become a moviemaker if you are rich - the risk is still very high to go bankrupt!
+In the beginning, we also mentioned that budget is not the only factor in determining the revenue.
+In fact, this is a love triangle (or maybe even an octagon) where other factors, such as the movie genre or the cast, play a role in determining the profit as well.
+Therefore, do not jump straight to the conclusion that you can become a moviemaker if you are rich - the risk is still very high to go bankrupt!

 #### Profit Trend Over Time

 Now that we have a better understanding of the profit, let's take a look at how it has evolved over time.
-We will plot the average profit of movies released in each year.
-Should we expect to see more movies with higher profit in the future?
+We will plot the average profit of movies released each year.
+Should we expect to see more movies with higher profits in the future?

 <iframe src="{{ '/assets/q3_profit_over_time.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

 Stepping back and looking at the big picture, it seems as if the average profit is taking a bit of a dip over time.
 It's not really bumpy, and the numbers are smoothing out.
-There are some significant outliers, so we decide to show you the years with the highest and lowest average profit.
+There are some significant outliers, so we decided to show you the years with the highest and lowest average profits.

 - Year with the highest profit: 1965
 - Year with the lowest profit: 1961

-The 90s were tough, but "The Sound of Music" was tougher, boosting 1965 as they year with the highest average profit.
-Just 4 years before, we have the lowest average, declaring 1961 as the sad year for the movie industry.
+The 90s were tough, but "The Sound of Music" was tougher, boosting 1965 as the year with the highest average profit.
+Just 4 years before, we had the lowest average, declaring 1961 as the sad year for the movie industry.

 But, does the year of release for a movie statistically and significantly influence the profit?
-We perform a one-way ANOVA test and impose the null hypothesis as following:
+We perform a one-way ANOVA test and impose the null hypothesis as follows:

 $$H_0$$: *The average profit is the same for all years.*

 What we observed is a p-value smaller than 0.05, so we throw the null hypothesis in the trash and welcome the alternative one with open hands.
-This means, average profits are statistically different for different years.
-In addition, we performed a Spearman correlation test which further cleared the doubts and revealed a negative correleation between the year and the profit.
+This means average profits are statistically different for different years.
+In addition, we performed a Spearman correlation test which further cleared the doubts and revealed a negative correlation between the year and the profit.
 Sad news, but profit is decreasing over time.
 However, we cannot clearly separate the factors that influence the decrease in profit for now.
-One assumption is that the decline in cinema attendance, is partly due to the rise of streaming platforms like Netflix, and this is contributing to bearish trend [2].
+One assumption is that the decline in cinema attendance is partly due to the rise of streaming platforms like Netflix, and this is contributing to a bearish trend [2].
 Another assumption is the increased production costs, especially for visual effects.
 Nowadays, the visual effects are much fancier and might cost more, so this would increase the budget, and potentially decrease the profit.

 <center> <img src="https://github.com/epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/assets/58995762/2f3c6633-7707-4799-982d-0487ea334d46" width="70%"> </center>

 #### Profit Outliers
 What were the chances that a movie made an outstanding profit in the past?
 > Hint: In a galaxy far, far away, the dark side of the Force follows a strict principle, guiding the fate of the Sith.
 This rule, as ancient as the stars themselves, dictates the number of masters and apprentices in the shadows.
-They call it the rule of ?
+They call it the rule of?
 <form id="inputForm">
   <label for="textInput">Give it a try (enter a number): </label>
   <input type="text" id="textInput" name="textInput">